About a year ago, I had $30,000 saved up that I wanted to invest.

 You can also withdraw your money at any time.

-Titan’s only requirements are a $500 minimum deposit and they charge a 1% advisory fee (but zero performance fees).
-It’s pretty impressive that they are beating the market by a good margin after accounting for their fees.
+Titan now also features the benefit of no minimum deposit required.
+They do charge a 1% advisory fee, but here’s the kicker – they are still beating the market by a good margin after accounting for their fees.

 I’ve even contacted their customer service a few times and each time it was one of the co-founders who answered my questions.
 I really can’t recommend them enough.